Electron Magnetohydrodynamic Turbulence: Universal Features

 \begin{flushright} PACS Numbers: 47.27.Ak, 47.27.Gs \end{flushright}

 {\bf Abstract}\\

-Fractal and multi-fractal aspects of spatial intermittency in the energy cascade of electron magnetohydrodynamic (EMHD) turbulence is considered.
-Fractal and multi-fractal models for the energy dissipation field are used to determine intermittency corrections to the scaling behavior in the high-wavenumber (electron hydrodynamic limit) and low-wavenumber (magnetization limit) asymptotic regimes of the inertial range.
+The energy cascade of electron magnetohydrodynamic (EMHD) turbulence is considered.
+Fractal and multi-fractal models for the energy dissipation field are used to determine the spatial intermittency corrections to the scaling behavior in the high-wavenumber (electron hydrodynamic limit) and low-wavenumber (magnetization limit) asymptotic regimes of the inertial range.
 Extrapolation of the multi-fractal scaling down to the dissipative microscales confirms in these asymptotic regimes a {\it dissipative anomaly} previously indicated by the numerical simulations of EMHD turbulence.
-Several basic features of the EMHD turbulent system which are universal and transcend the existence of the characteristic length scale $d_e$ (which is the electron skin depth) in the EMHD problem are highlighted.
+Several basic features of the EMHD turbulent system are found to be universal which seem to transcend the existence of the characteristic length scale $d_e$ (which is the electron skin depth) in the EMHD problem---